-Today, I thought I would have a look at 70s rock songs from my favourite decade, which is the 70’s of course.
+Today, I thought I would have a look at 70s rock music from my favourite decade, which is the 70’s of course.
 Bands like Queen, The Who, The Jam, Slade, Sweet, T.Rex, Rolling Stones and how about Golden Earring, if you haven’t heard of them before check them out below.

 Rock Music In The 70’s